 The location

-At least it’s not too far away from Alesia which starts to be a more interesting area and it’s close to the péripherique which means it’s not too long of a drive to get there.
+At least it’s not too far away from Alesia, which starts to be a more interesting area, and it’s close to the périphérique, which means it’s not too long of a drive to get there.
 It’s also close to the tramway if you are not driving in the Capital.

-The location is not very big, it’s perhaps around 10-15 tables.
+The location is not very big; it’s perhaps around 10–15 tables.
 The decoration is nice without being overwhelming.
-There is a huge and beautiful Japanese style painting of a whale on the wall, which brings some color to the atmosphere.
+There is a huge and beautiful Japanese-style painting of a whale on the wall, which brings some color to the atmosphere.

 The Menu

-The second part of the menu is the classic dishes you would find in any Japanese Sushi Restaurant in France.
-Basically Maki, Sushi, Temaki, miso soup, etc.
+The second part of the menu is the classic dishes you would find in any Japanese sushi restaurant in France.
+Basically, maki, sushi, temaki, miso soup, etc.

 The taste and the experience

-My husband and I tried many times Sushi in Vietnam with mixed reviews.
-They say it takes 10 years to know how to make sushi rice and we believe this statement from Jiro Dreams of Sushi to be true.
+My husband and I tried sushi many times in Vietnam with mixed reviews.
+They say it takes 10 years to know how to make sushi rice, and we believe this statement from Jiro Dreams of Sushi to be true.

-We ended up ordering a second round of Rolls : the Spicy ones and the one we loved.
-Honestly the spicy ones were so good.
+We ended up ordering a second round of rolls—the spicy ones and the one we loved.
+Honestly, the spicy ones were so good.
 It’s not spicy in the sense that it’s burning your tongue.
 It was more like a slightly stronger seasoning of spices, which was perfectly fitting with the rest of the dish.

 After this, we were more than full or satiated, so we didn’t feel the need to order a dessert.
 The bill was high enough already.